 The University uses a software package called Digital Measures to collect and format the information required for academic faculty merit applications.
 It is mandatory for all faculty to use this package.

-Contact Duncan Aldrich if you have questions about the Digital Measures system.
+Contact Russell Stone if you have questions about the Digital Measures system.

 Sufficiency is to differentiate between full time and part time faculty.
 In the Sufficiency box, it provides two options: Participating and Supporting.
 Participating is used if the person is a full-time faculty and supporting is used if the person is a part-time instructor (LOA).